Bangaro/project-management/README.md

 # Project Management
-Project and employees administrative application using thymeleaf
+Project and employees administrative application using spring and thymeleaf